Opened 9 years ago

 Change History (16)

-Changed 9 years ago by fbergero
+by Federico Bergero, 9 years ago

 This is the example.
 I'm compiling it with -O3.

-comment:1 Changed 9 years ago by fbergero
+comment:1 by Federico Bergero, 9 years ago

-• Cc fcasella added; f removed
+Cc: fcasella added; f removed

-comment:2 Changed 9 years ago by lochel
+comment:2 by Lennart Ochel, 9 years ago

 The generated code contains different equations for simulation and initialization anyway.
 Therefore, it should be easy to remove the initial() check anyway.

-comment:3 Changed 9 years ago by lochel
+comment:3 by Lennart Ochel, 9 years ago

-• Cc casella added; fcasella removed
+Cc: Francesco Casella added; fcasella removed

-comment:4 Changed 9 years ago by fbergero
+comment:4 by Federico Bergero, 9 years ago

 Also in this particular example the denominator of the division is a parameter-dependent expression.